Kim-Hardie/entain-master/racing/service/ServiceREADME.md

 ### Test Rundown
 Testing primarily covers the service's ability to list races under various filtering conditions.

+#### Visible
 - ShowOnlyVisible is true: This test scrutinizes the scenario where the ShowOnlyVisible filter is set to true.
 The expected outcome is the service's return of only the visible races.

 - ShowOnlyVisible is false: This test scrutinizes the scenario where the ShowOnlyVisible filter is set to false.
 The expected outcome is the service's return of all races, irrespective of their visibility status.

 - ShowOnlyVisible is nil: This test scrutinizes the scenario where no value is passed in for the ShowOnlyVisible filter.
 The expected outcome is that the service defaults to returning only the visible races.

+#### Order

+- OrderAscending is true: verifies that the service returns races in ascending order based on the advertised start time.

+- OrderAscending is false: verifies that the service returns races in descending order based on the advertised start time.